XueYue404/Abbrivation-bibtex/README.md

 # Abbrivation-bibtex
 For Bibtex citations used in LaTex, I wrote a simple script to convert names of journals and conferences into abbreviations to fit the journal's requirements.
 Common abbreviations were found in the IEEE-reference-guide, but you can customize any abbreviation you want by modifying the excel file!
-Also, ArXiv articles were treated specially in the code.
+Also, arXiv articles were treated specially in the code.

 ## Dependency
 1. pandas